-LOT FRONTAGE, CORNER LOT - On corner lots with a curve or an arc separating the two frontages, the lot frontage shall be measured along each street line to an extension of intersecting street lines.
-(Point of intersection) [Amended 12-19-2007 by Ord.
-No. 25-2007]
+LOT FRONTAGE, CORNER LOT - On corner lots with a curve or an arc separating the two frontages, the lot frontage shall be measured along each street line to an extension of intersecting street lines (point of intersection).

-LOT FRONTAGE, PRIMARY - The primary lot frontage on a comer lot shall be the smaller of the two frontages or in the case of equal frontages, that frontage that exists along the more heavily traveled street.
-[Added 12-19-2007 by Ord.
-No. 25-2007]
+LOT FRONTAGE, PRIMARY - The primary lot frontage on a corner lot shall be the smaller of the two frontages or, in the case of equal frontages, that frontage that exists along the more heavily traveled street.

-LOT LINE- A line of record bounding a lot which divides one lot from another lot or from a public or private street or any other public space.
+LOT LINE - A line of record bounding a lot which divides one lot from another lot or from a public or private street or any other public space.

-LOT LINE, FRONT- The lot line separating a lot from a street right-of-way.
+LOT LINE, FRONT - The lot line separating a lot from a street right-of-way.